vparitskiy/COM3D2.ScriptTranslationTool/README.md

 You see when Kiss fix or update a script (.ks) it doesn't remove the old one, it simply add a new one and the game picks the latest in .arc alphabetical order.
 The script extractor can't do that pick and so extract everything including duplicates; leading to the first issue above where i18nEx will only pick one.

-I made a point in this tool to merge all identicaly named scripts in one file, removing that issue for translated script and insurring that you always have a translation available for whaterver version of the script you're on.
+I made a point in this tool to merge all identicaly named scripts in one file, removing that issue for translated script and ensuring that you always have a translation available for whaterver version of the script you're on.
 Merging the official script will also enforce that, ensuring the official translation is always used when available.
 I recognize this is an additional step not everyone is going to take, but this is the best solution I came up with.